avalon60/OraTAPI/README.md

 - LLogger (Liquibase with logger)

 The parameters passed need to be in lowercase.

+If you opt for the `llogger` templates, you will need to install the [PLSQL logging utility](https://github.com/OraOpenSource/Logger).

 Here we are configuring for Liquibase.

    macOS / Linux